MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 2. App protection policy will be removed.

-3. If the app initiates a selective wipe (optional), any corporate data is deleted.
+3. Any corporate data is deleted if the app initiates a selective wipe (optional).

 Before the user is signed out, the app should call the following method on the  `IntuneMAMEnrollmentManager` instance: